binderb/bio-inventory/README.md

 ### Customization

-To add custom branding to the UI, add a `logo.png` file and `favicon.ico` file to the `/public/images/` directory.
-You can also change the primary color by providing hexadecimal strings (e.g. `"#0099FF"`) for the `BRANDING_PRIMARY` and `BRANDING_PRIMARY_HIGHLIGHT` values in your `.env` file.
+You must provide a value for `WEB_TITLE` in your `.env` file to properly set the navbar branding and page titles; choose a concise string appropriate for your organization.
+You must also add a `logo.png` file and `favicon.ico` file to the `/public/images/` directory.
+Optionally, you may also change the primary UI color by providing hexadecimal strings (e.g. `"#0099FF"`) for the `BRANDING_PRIMARY` and `BRANDING_PRIMARY_HIGHLIGHT` values in your `.env` file.

 ### Deployed Example

 A working, deployed version of the app can be viewed at [https://portfolio.binderlab.io/bio-inventory](https://portfolio.binderlab.io/bio-inventory).
+Follow the instructions on the login screen to access the guest account.

 ## Credits